Claim: Photograph shows Barack Obama without his hand over his heart while the U.S. national anthem is being played.

 (It's not clear from the photograph or the video just what the candidates are looking at in the photograph and video.
 The Flag Code advises that they should be "standing at attention facing the flag," but none of them is facing the flag displayed behind the platform on which they're standing.
 Presumably another flag was in place off to the right of the platform, since most of the candidates are facing that direction.)

-As we noted earlier, although the U.S. Flag Code still specifies that those present should stand "with the right hand over the heart" during the playing of the U.S. national anthem, that particular form is one that has generally come to be observed less and less consistently among the general public over the decades:
+As we noted earlier, although the U.S. Flag Code still specifies that those present should stand "with the right hand over the heart" during the playing of the

 Modern custom does not require a hand over the heart, said Anne Garside, director of communication for the Maryland Historical Society, home of the original manuscript of The Star-Spangled Banner.